 Judge denies AMC settlement on stock conversion, shares surge

-(Reuters) - A judge on Friday blocked a proposed settlement on AMC Entertainment Holdings' stock conversion plan that would allow the company issue more shares, sending its common shares soaring and preferred shares down in after-hours trading.
+A judge on Friday blocked a proposed settlement on AMC Entertainment Holdings’ stock conversion plan that would allow the company to issue more shares, sending its common shares soaring and preferred shares down in after-hours trading.

 Delaware Vice Chancellor Morgan Zurn said in the ruling that she cannot approve the settlement “as submitted,” because it would release potential claims by preferred shareholders who were not represented in the lawsuit or settlement.